flythereddflagg/ait_exp/docs/SOP_versions/content/20-Measurement-and-Data-Collection.md

 1. Look through the sight glass on the pressure vessel and ensure the vessel is sufficiently dark to see any flame from the mirror on top of the furnace

-1. In the TADA_UI program, press the "Choose Target File" button and choose where to save your file
+1. In the TADA User Interface program, press the "Choose Target File" button and choose where to save your file

      - Save all temperature data files in comma separated values (.csv) format